egillet/state_machine/README.rst

 Name of the state field
 ~~~~~~~~~~~~~~~~~~~~~~~

 The default name of the state field is "aasm_state".
+If the field already exist in the object il will be used as so (beware to initialize it with the default state value yourself in the init function)
-If you want to chane it, you just have to give it as  an argument to the acts_as_state_machine decorator:
+If you want to change it, you just have to give it as  an argument to the acts_as_state_machine decorator:
     @acts_as_state_machine('my_field_name')
     class Person():
 		...